freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/explore-differences-between-the-var-and-let-keywords.md

 ---

 ## Description

 <section id='description'>

-One of the biggest problems with declaring variables with the <code>var</code> keyword is that you can overwrite variable declarations without an error.
+One of the biggest problems with declaring variables with the `var` keyword is that you can overwrite variable declarations without an error.

 ```js
 var camper = 'James';